purinchu/rabornrecord-code/README.md

 # Development Infrastructure

-See the separate [rabornrecord-docker-devenv](devenv) module for a simplistic Docker setup (Dockerfile and setup/run scripts) that are meant to support modules like this.
+See the separate [rabornrecord-docker-devenv][devenv] module for a simplistic Docker setup (Dockerfile and setup/run scripts) that are meant to support modules like this.
 In particular, the GCP Cloud Functions emulator.